luckydye/luckydye/src/content/post/tools.md

 This is not mentioned often enough in my opinion.
 Take the time and make aliases and scripts for tasks you do many times a week.
 Those couple of seconds you waste, during typing the same commands over and over again, stack up fast.
 And just in general you should probably learn some bash and GNU tools.

 ## Taskfile

 [https://taskfile.dev/usage/](https://taskfile.dev/usage/)

 Managing NPM scripts can get a little crazy in a complex enough project.
-Pnpm helped a little with recursive scripts, but I think there is a better way:
+Pnpm helped a little with recursive scripts, but I think there is a better way: A Taskfile

-A Taskfile
+It is written in go and can be installed in a single binary.
+It's a great tool to standardize scripts even projects.

 ### Some Highlights: